Airbnb in Medellin and what it means in 2019

 As Medellin begins to prosper and bring in visitors by the thousands.
 Companies such as Uber and Airbnb are going through a rough patch in the city of eternal spring.

 These Silicon Valley giants have left their footprint all over the world.
 And their platform business model is really something to admire.
 Both companies facilitate the exchange between homeowners/drivers and travelers/riders.
 Without spending millions in building luxurious hotels and buying a fleet of vehicles.
 Such a business model is thought of as innovative and many believe this is the future of the world economy.

 Taxis and hotels however aren’t gonna go down without a fight, especially not in Medellin.

 Airbnb in Medellin

-Being an actual city known for business and Eco friendly tourism, the upscale neighborhood of El Poblado is full of high-rise apartments in residential areas.
-Many of these penthouses are owned by wealthy locals who instead of having these places empty, opted to use Airbnb to make use of their luxury apartments.
+Being an actual city known for business and Eco-friendly tourism.
+The upscale neighborhood of El Poblado is full of high-rise apartments in residential areas.
+Many of these penthouses are owned by wealthy locals who instead of having these places empty.
+They opted to use Airbnb to make use of their luxury apartments.

 Tourists here on bachelor parties and guys’ trips rent these places and the ones who don’t trash the apartments, aren’t mindful of their neighbors and have created a negative stereotype for young American males here on vacation.